-The annual mean net downward radiative flux at the top of the atmosphere (TOA) and cloud radiative effect (CRE) simulated in ECHAM-HAM using CCFM (L-2 configuration) and Tiedtke-Nordeng convection are compared with a CERES-EBAF climatology in Figure 8.
-The split between short-wave and long-wave effects can be found in the supplement as Figure S2.
+The annual mean net downward radiative flux at the top of the atmosphere (TOA) and cloud radiative effect (CRE) simulated in ECHAM-HAM using CCFM (L-2 configuration) and Tiedtke-Nordeng convection are compared with a CERES-EBAF climatology in Fig. 8.
+The split between short-wave and long-wave effects can be found in Fig. S4.
 The main change between Tiedtke-Nordeng and CCFM appears to be the shift from a dipole in the tropics (with negative bias in the northern tropics and a positive bias in the south) to a negative tropical bias balanced in the midlatitudes.
+This results in an increased RMSE in the net CRE when using CCFM.
 However, the difference between the convective parameterisations appears no greater than that between ECHAM-HAM and ECHAM (not shown).

-The corresponding Taylor (2001) diagrams in Figure 9 confirm that the L-2 configuration is close to Tiedtke-Nordeng in both ECHAM and ECHAM-HAM overall, although the SW and LW CRE are overly strong but mostly cancel.
-These are aspects that are very sensitive to tuning of the large-scale cloud scheme, and it is likely that retuning without the constraint that both Tiedtke-Nordeng and CCFM should be in balance with the same parameter values would yield an improvement here.
-The other CCFM configurations perform significantly worse (see Figure S3 in the supplement), particularly in terms of bias (because they are out of radiative balance) and excess variability in either then long-wave or short-wave CRE.
+The corresponding Taylor (2001) diagrams in Fig. 9 confirm that the L-2 configuration is close to Tiedtke-Nordeng in both ECHAM and ECHAM-HAM overall, although the long-wave and short-wave CRE are overly strong but mostly cancel each other out.
+These are aspects that are very sensitive to the vertical position of clouds, which controls the balance between long-wave and short-wave effects; this is strongly influenced both by the tuning of the large-scale cloud scheme and convective entrainment.
+It is likely that a reduction of C{μ} (as mentioned previously and discussed further in Labbouz et al., 2016) would yield an improvement here through a reduction of low cloud, as would retuning without the constraint that both Tiedtke-Nordeng and CCFM should be in balance with the same parameter values, large-scale cloud scheme and convective entrainment.
+The other CCFM configurations perform significantly worse (see Fig. S5), particularly in terms of bias (because they are out of radiative balance) and excess variability in either long-wave or short-wave CRE.

-335 4.2.3 Seasonal and diurnal cycles vs. TRMM
+4.2.3 Seasonal and diurnal cycles vs. TRMM

-To assess the seasonal cycle of convective activity, the top row of Figure 10 shows the monthly mean fraction of total annual surface precipitation from the ECHAM-HAM AMIP simulations in the Amazon, Congo and Indonesia regions against that from the TRMM 3B42 merged precipitation data set, over a ten-year overlap period (1999-2008).
-In the Amazon and Congo regions, both Tiedtke-340 Nordeng and CCFM (L-2) capture the seasonal cycle reasonably well.
+To assess the seasonal cycle of convective activity, the top row of Fig. 10 shows the monthly mean fraction of total annual surface precipitation from the ECHAM-HAM AMIP simulations in the Amazon, Congo and Indonesia regions against that from the TRMM 3B42 merged precipitation data set, over a 10-year overlap period (1999-2008).
+In the Amazon and Congo regions, both Tiedtke-Nordeng and CCFM (L-2) capture the seasonal cycle reasonably well.
 The seasonal cycles from the alternative CCFM configurations differ by less than the interannual variability in L-2, so no clear distinction can be inferred from their seasonal cycles.
 In Indonesia, however, Tiedtke-Nordeng appears to capture the seasonal cycle better, and the alternative CCFM configurations differ much more markedly.
-In ECHAM without HAM, however, neither scheme captures the seasonal cycle in Indonesia well (Figure 11), suggesting that this region is highly sensitive to the tuning of both convective parameterisations.
+In ECHAM without HAM, however, neither scheme captures the seasonal cycle in Indonesia well (Fig. S6), suggesting that this region is highly sensitive to the tuning of both convective parameterisations.